sergiugotacloud/aws-event-driven-serverless-pipeline/README.md

-Event-driven serverless architecture on AWS using S3, SNS, SQS, Lambda and DynamoDB.
+AWS Event Driven Serverless Pipeline

-This project demonstrates a small event driven architecture built on AWS.
+Event driven serverless architecture built on AWS using S3, SNS, SQS, Lambda and DynamoDB.

-The goal was to build a system where uploading a file automatically triggers multiple independent processing steps without tightly coupling the services together.
+This project demonstrates a simple event driven pipeline where uploading a file to Amazon S3 automatically triggers multiple independent processing steps.

 Instead of sending the upload directly to a single processor, the system publishes an event and allows different consumers to react to it independently.
-This makes the architecture easier to scale and extend later.
+This keeps the system loosely coupled and makes it easier to scale or extend later.

 Architecture